COMPS: Conceptual Minimal Pair Sentences for testing Robust Property Knowledge and its Inheritance in Pre-trained Language Models: Introduction

 \section{Introduction}

-The ability to learn, update, and deploy one’s knowledge about concepts (\textsc{robin}, \textsc{chair}) and their properties (\textit{can fly}, \textit{can be sat on}), observed during everyday experience is fundamental to human semantic memory \citep{quillian1967word, smith1978theories, murphy2004big}. {Knowledge of a concept's properties, combined with the ability to infer category-inclusion or the \textsc{IsA} relation \citep{sloman1998categorical, murphy2003semantic} leads to an important behavior known as} \textit{property inheritance}, where subordinates of a concept inherit its properties.
-For instance, one can automatically infer that \emph{luna} can meow, has a tail, is a mammal, etc., even if \textit{all} they know is that it is a cat \citep{murphy2004big, lake2021word}.
-Computationally, property inheritance can be boiled down to implicitly representing the following symbolic rule:
+The ability to learn, update and deploy one’s knowledge about concepts (\textsc{robin}, \textsc{chair}) and their properties (\textit{can fly}, \textit{can be sat on}), observed during everyday experience is fundamental to human semantic cognition \citep{murphy2004big, rogers2004semantic, rips2012concepts}. {Knowledge of a concept's properties, combined with the ability to infer the \texttt{IsA} relation \citep{sloman1998categorical, murphy2003semantic} leads to an important behavior known as} \textit{property inheritance} \citep{quillian1967word, smith1978theories, murphy2004big}, where subordinates of a concept inherit its properties.
+For instance, one is likely to infer that an entity called \emph{luna} can meow, has a tail, is a mammal, etc., even if \emph{all} they know is that it is a cat.
+The close connection between a word's meaning and its conceptual representation makes these abilities crucial to language understanding \citep{murphy2004big, lake2021word}, making it critical for computational models of language processing to also exhibit behavior consistent with these capacities.
+Indeed, modern pre-trained language models \citep[\plms{};][etc.]{devlin-etal-2019-bert, brown2020language} have made impressive empirical strides in eliciting general knowledge about real world concepts and entities \citep[\textit{i.a.}]{petroni2019language, weir2020probing}, as well as in demonstrating isomorphism with real world abstractions like direction and color \citep{abdou-etal-2021-language, patel2022mapping}, often times without even having been explicitly trained to do so.
+At the same time, their ability to robustly demonstrate such capacities has recently been called to question, owing to failures due to reporting bias \citep{gordon2013reporting, shwartz-choi-2020-neural}, lack of consistency \citep{elazar-etal-2021-measuring, ravichander-etal-2020-systematicity}, and sensitivity to lexical cues \citep{kassner-schutze-2020-negated, misra-etal-2020-exploring, pandia-ettinger-2021-sorting}.